runck014/digital_mapping_course/README.md

 ### A Framework for Impactful Maps
 - **Topic 1:** Course Overview and Impactful Digital Maps: A Framework for Analysis and Design I
+  - Lecture Notes and Readings (due at start of class)
+  - Lecture Slides
+  - Lab (due at start of next class)
+  - Activity (due at start of next class)

 - **Topic 2:** Impactful Digital Maps: A Framework for Analysis and Design II